-Andy Murray Joins Call to Strip Margaret Courts’s Name from Arena
+Andy Murray Joins Call to Strip Margaret Court’s Name from Arena

 In the past she has stated lesbianism on the women’s tour has a corrupting influence on young players, as Breitbart Sports reported, as well as querying the validity of transgender players.

-“She has obviously offended and upset a lot of people over the years,” said Murray in an interview with Pridelife.com.
+“She has obviously offended and upset a lot of people over the years,” said Murray in an interview with Pridelife.
 “I think the players certainly have spoken up, which is a positive thing.

 “When you get to the Australian Open you want to concentrate on the tennis.
 Court’s views detract from that,” said Murray, who has been men’s singles runner-up five times at the Melbourne Grand Slam tournament.